 FOR EACH ROW EXECUTE PROCEDURE employees_delete();References

-For more information about temporal_tables, see temporal_tables.
+For more information about the temporal_tables extension, see the upstream project documentation.